Why do we only support H.264 but not also H.265?

 - Not much difference in bandwidth requirements in real-world applications

-- H.264 being the most widespread standard and as such is supported by virtually all devices
+- H.264 is the most widespread standard and as such is supported by virtually all devices

 How does our system work with H.264 streams?